 Information had been reviewed from a number of sources including the Audit Commission's PIDA Report, Mr Morton's grievance, and documents within the Department of Adult Social Services.
 The Audit Commission was made aware of the documents reviewed by Internal Audit and was not aware of any additional documents relevant to the investigation.
 In response to a question from a Member, the Director of Law, HR and Asset Management confirmed that he had contacted Mr Morton's solicitor, to seek the views of Mr Morton and to request his assistance in relation the audit investigation.
 The Director had also requested the co-operation of Mr Morton in relation to his investigation of Mr Morton's allegation of bullying (Cabinet minute 137 (24 September 2009) refers).
 However, to date, no response had been received from Mr Morton, or his solicitor, in relation to either matter.
-A Member expressed the views of Mr Morton being included within it and that its consideration should be deferred to allow time for consultation with Mr Morton to be undertaken.
+A Member expressed the view that the report of the Chief Internal Auditor was incomplete without the views of Mr Morton being included within it and that its consideration should be deferred to allow time for consultation with Mr Morton to be undertaken.